thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 no shutdown
 ```

-We'll run OSPF for underlay inside the enterprise.
+OSPF will be our underlay protocol which will provide the layer 3 routing of packets, getting the packet from one hop to the next.

 Input on all iBGP internal routers (R1, R2, R5, R6) - These OSPF network commands will apply OSPF on all interfaces inside the enterprise, EXCEPT the two eBGP edge interfaces on R1 & R2 -- connecting to AS 65002 and AS 65003 respectively.